CodeAndLoathing/mudlet-slothmud/Packages/SlothMap.md

 ## Description

-This package display your current position on the map using MSDP variables to update it "live" as you move about.
+This package displays your current position on the map using MSDP variables to update it "live" as you move about.

 This is a *read-only script* and doesn't include the functions to map new rooms, so you will have to preload it with Bandit/Shatterhand's provided map data from [here](http://www.slothmud.org/forum//viewtopic.php?f=39&t=4970).